WPGlobus/WPGlobus/readme.txt

 = 1.2.0 =

 * ADDED:
-	* Handling hash part of the URLs.
+	* Handling the hash part of the URLs.
 	* New extension, [WooCommerce WPGlobus](http://www.wpglobus.com/shop/extensions/woocommerce-wpglobus/) is referenced on the add-ons page.
 * FIXED:
 	* Center the flag icons vertically.
 Thanks to Nicolaus Sommer for the suggestion.